Get

 Training & Exercise

-The Norwegian Forest Cat is not a highly active breed.
+The Norwegian Forest Cat is a moderately active breed.
 If your Wegie is an outdoor cat, they will happily expel their energy, but if you keep them indoors, you must provide some stimulating activities.
 Scratching posts, climbing trees, and interactive cat toys are ideal for indoor cats.
 Norwegian Forest Cats were bred to hunt, so they enjoy pouncing around and are exceptional climbers.
 For this reason, it’s important to ensure that all your tall shelving is secure.

 The Norwegian Forest Cat is an intelligent breed that can easily be trained to use a litterbox, given that it’s the appropriate size for such a large breed.
 They can be trained to do tricks and respond well to clicker training.
 They can also be trained to walk on a harness, which makes them ideal for owners who live in an area that only accepts indoor cats.
 However, they can have an independent streak that sometimes requires some persuading.